How to Prepare for Black Friday 2022 – Inflation Edition

 You should begin with standard tests verifying which incentives and program rules work best, for example:

-- Redemption limits – for instance, the minimum order value.
-You could launch a couple of promotions with different minimum order values and see which promotion performed best.
+• Redemption limits – for instance, the minimum order value.
+You could launch several promotions with different minimum order values and see which performed best.

 3. Choose what products you will discount on Black Friday